AxonIQ/reference-guide/part2/command-model.md

 It is also possible to annotate Collections and Maps containing entities with `@AggregateMember`.
 In the latter case, the values of the map are expected to contain the entities, while the key contains a value that is used as their reference.

-As a command needs to be routed to the correct instance, these instances must be properly identifier.
+As a command needs to be routed to the correct instance, these instances must be properly identified.
 Their "id" field must be annotated with `@EntityId`.
 The property on the command that will be used to find the Entity that the message should be routed to, defaults to the name of the field that was annotated.
 For example, when annotating the field "myEntityId", the command must define a property with that same name.
 This means either a `getMyEntityId` or a `myEntityId()` method must be present.
 If the name of the field and the routing property differ, you may provide a value explicitly using `@EntityId(routingKey = "customRoutingProperty")`.

 If no Entity can be found in the annotated Collection or Map, Axon throws an IllegalStateException; apparently, the aggregate is not capable of processing that command at that point in time.